What’s AgentScope 2.0?¶

 A bare ReAct loop solves one reasoning turn.
 Real-world tasks run for hours, accumulate state, and demand persistent skills.
 Harness builds the engineering scaffolding so agents stay reliable indefinitely, accrue capability, and finish complex jobs without manual context surgery — the reasoning core stays untouched, capabilities layer on.

-Successful patterns are curated into Markdown skills under workspace/skills/, dynamically loaded per step, and shared across sessions — the agent literally accumulates know-how between runs.
+Successful patterns are saved as Markdown skills in workspace/skills/, loaded per step and shared across sessions — know-how accumulates between runs.

-Three-tier memory: in-context conversation, agent-curated MEMORY.md, append-only fact log on disk.
-Auto-compaction keeps the prompt bounded; memory_* tools provide explicit recall.
+Three tiers: in-context conversation, agent-curated MEMORY.md, and an on-disk fact log.
+Auto-compaction bounds the prompt; memory_* tools give explicit recall.

-Declare child agents in Markdown specs; the parent spawns them synchronously or in the background via agent_spawn / agent_send.
-Background completions are pushed back via system-reminder — no polling.
+Declare child agents in Markdown specs; run them sync or in the background via agent_spawn / agent_send.
+Background results push back via system-reminder — no polling.

-Structured compaction preserves goals / state / key findings / next steps; oversized tool results offload to disk with a placeholder; context-overflow retry as last-resort safety net.
+Structured compaction preserves goals, state, findings, and next steps; oversized tool results offload to disk; context-overflow retry is the safety net.

-Switch the agent into a read-only planning state for long tasks; produced plans persist under workspace/plans/ and drive the execution phase, keeping intent decoupled from action.
+A read-only planning state for long tasks; plans persist under workspace/plans/ and drive execution, keeping intent decoupled from action.

-Persona, knowledge, skills, sub-agent specs, session logs — all expressed as on-disk Markdown / JSON, auto-injected into the system prompt every turn.
+Persona, knowledge, skills, sub-agent specs, session logs — all on-disk Markdown / JSON, auto-injected into the prompt each turn.

 2 · Enterprise-grade distributed deployment¶